Fire TV Stick Remote Not Working: Reasons and DIY Fixes

 Contact Amazon Support

-If all the above methods failed to resolve the problem, you can contact Amazon Customer Support for additional help.
+If all the above methods fail to resolve the problem, you can contact Amazon Customer Support for additional help.
 The customer support team will guide you to sort out both technical and software problems on the Firestick remote.
 Luckily, if the remote is under the warranty period, you can claim a new remote by replacing the old one.
-For more convenience, you can make a phone call to 1-866-216-1072 and speak to the customer support agent.
+For more convenience, you can call 1-866-216-1072 and speak to the customer support agent.

 FAQs

 First, try pairing your Fire TV Remote to the Firestick.
 If it is already paired, unpair it and then pair it again.
 Also, try to reset your Fire TV Remote.
-The same procedure applies to all TVs such as Insignia, LG, and more.
+The same procedure applies to all TVs, such as Insignia, Westinghouse, etc.

 In case your Fire TV remote is not working after updating the software.
 You can try these workarounds to fix the issue.